otrv4/otrv4/otrv4.md

 ### Instance Tags

-Clients include instance tags in all OTR version 4 messages.
+Clients include instance tags in all OTRv4 messages.
 Instance tags are 4-byte values that are intended to be persistent.
 If the same client is logged into the same account from multiple locations, the intention is that the client will have different instance tags at each location.
-OTR version 4 messages (fragmented and unfragmented) include the source and destination instance tags.
+OTRv4 messages (fragmented and unfragmented) include the source and destination instance tags.
 If a client receives a message that lists a destination instance tag different from its own, the client should discard the message.